 I’ve been a caretaker my entire life.
 I've always been described as a good listener, someone who enjoys helping others solve problems and knows how to get things done.
 I recently completed an assignment with my spiritual counselor in which I had to identify my strengths as a small child.
 The one that jumped off the page was, “I always wanted to do nice things for others."
 Typical statement of a little girl who grew up to be a nurse, right?
 I became a licensed practical nurse at the age of 20, and a registered nurse with an Associate’s Degree at the age of 21.
 Over a 30 year career as a nurse I worked in several different specialty areas and eventually earned my Master’s degree.
 The highlights of my career were teaching nursing students at a Pennsylvania State University and working in the emergency room.
 Providing patient education and advocacy was the best part of my job.

 So, like many of us who end up with a chronic or terminal disease, a common thread seems to be the statement, “I've been a caretaker my entire life."
-Yes, decades of caring for others, and doing little to care for myself, resulted in two inflammatory chronic diseases that surfaced 14-15 years ago.
+Yes, decades of caring for others, and doing little to care for myself, resulted in two inflammatory chronic diseases that surfaced 15-16 years ago.
 I retired from nursing for many reasons, but primarily because of my chronic illness.
 During my own healing journey, I found the New York Times best-selling book Radical Remission: Surviving Cancer Against All Odds, and am now applying the 10 healing factors to my daily life.
-My thought was, why wait until I have cancer?
-I've since trained to become a Radical Remission Workshop Facilitator, a Certified Wellness Coach, and a Radical Remission Coach.
+As a result I have found an abundance of physical and spiritual healing.
+From that beginning I have gone on to train with the Radical Remission's education team, become a Certified Wellness Coach and a yoga teacher.

 Gastrointestinal Health Challenges